-- 1. Provide an online prefix for SLAAC with Router Advertisement No DNS / No DHCPv6 - 2.
-Provide an online prefix for SLAAC with Router Advertisement Provide the DNS servers using RDNSS option - 3.
-Provide an online prefix for SLAAC with Router Advertisement Provide the DNS servers using DHCPv6 - 4.
-No SLAAC Use the RA 'M' flag to 'Manage the address configuration' and get an IPv6 address and DNS from the DHCPv6 server
+- 1. Provide an online prefix for SLAAC No DHCPv6 - 2.
+Provide an online prefix for SLAAC Use the 'O' flag to get 'Other configuration' from a DHCPv6 server - 3.
+No online prefix Use the 'M' flag to 'Manage the address configuration' and get an IPv6 address from the DHCPv6 server